Wearing Your Baby: Wraps & Ring Slings

 - You always want your baby to be up high enough that you can easily kiss the top of their head and monitor breathing, etc. As with most baby items, there is a risk of injury if you do not follow proper instructions and care when using a product.

 Ring SlingsAnother carrying option available is a Ring Sling.
 Once again, there is a learning curve until you find the sweet spot and learn how to position baby properly in a ring sling.
 But as recommended above, watch videos and practice with a doll before adding your baby into the mix.
 A ring sling is a favourite to use with newborns and toddlers because of the ease of use (less fabric to fiddle with).
 Ring slings come in many different fabric choices and you can also get woven wrap slings.
-There are lots of different colours and patterns to chose from!
+There are lots of different colours and patterns to choose from!

 Important pointers when using a ring sling: